fashn-AI/fashn-pfp-glowup/README.md

 - Node.js 18+
 - Cloudflare Turnstile credentials
+  - If you don't want to see the turnstile widget, choose `Invisible` in `Widget Mode` in Cloudflare manage widget page.
 - FASHN AI API key
 - Upstash redis rest url and rest token